epiforecasts/covidregionaldata/README.md

 both official sources, such as Public Health England in the UK, and from other Covid-19 data collections, including the World Health Organisation (WHO), European Centre for Disease Prevention and Control (ECDC), John Hopkins University (JHU), Google Open Data and others.
-Many Covid-19 data libraries provide an interface to a maintained database, this package is designed to take Covid-19 data from different sources and clean/process it from its raw format in an open and transparent way This allows users to inspect and scrutinise where their data comes from and how it is standardised.
+This package is designed to streamline Covid-19 data extraction, cleaning, and processing from a range of data sources in an open and transparent way.
+This allows users to inspect and scrutinise the data, and tools used to process it, at every step..
 For all countries supported, data includes a daily time-series of cases and, wherever available, data on deaths, hospitalisations, and tests.
 National level data is also supported using a range of data sources as well as line list data and links to intervention data sets.